matwilso/matwilso.github.io/_posts/gpt-sim.md

 the DNA bottleneck, and whatever we can learn in a single lifetime.
-In theory, it seems like you can do much better---with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than anyone encounters in a lifetime, with more memory and much higher accuracy representations.
+In theory, it seems like you can do much better---with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than anyone encounters in a lifetime, with more memory and higher accuracy representations.

 For example, such brains may be able to predict things like the precise trajectory of the mug.
 Or perhaps whether that outdoor deck all those people are standing on [is about to collapse](https://www.youtube.com/results?search_query=deck+collapse).
 By having watched thousands of videos of structural failures like that on YouTube, including several videos of this exact thing, they might know all the tell-tale signs, like the overloading from too many people and the stress fractures in the wood.
-Models that have "experienced" much more than any single human may have extraordinary capabilities like this.
+Models that have "experienced" much more than any single human may have extraordinary breadth and depth capabilities like this.

 If text-based-GPT-X is like having thousands of world experts to talk to, robot-embodied-video-GPT could be like having thousands of world experts in the room with you.